Azure/Industrial-IoT/docs/opc-publisher/readme.md

 Notifications received by the writers in the writer group inside OPC Publisher are batched and encoded and published to the chosen [transport sink](./transports.md).

 OPC UA optimizes network bandwidth by only sending changes to OPC Publisher when the data item's value has changed.
 Some use cases require to publish data values in constant intervals.
 OPC Publisher has always supported a "heartbeat" option on the configured monitored node item.
 Heartbeat acts like a watchdog which fires after the heartbeat interval has passed and no new value has yet been received.
 It can be enabled by specifying the `HeartbeatInterval` key in an item's configuration.
-The interval is specified in seconds (but can also be specified as a timespan value):
+The interval is specified in milliseconds (but can also be specified as a timespan value):

 ``` json
   "HeartbeatInterval": 3600,